robertocolabene/BBModules/README.md

 ### Version
 That's a free alpha version.
 This kind of Modded VCO will remain free, most of the functions to add will be included in the complete version.

+## Attention

+I need a developer to compile the version for mac and eventually linux.
+The developer will be always the same but he can't public the source code.
+Obviously he will have all my modules for free.

 ### To do
 -rename some functions<br>
 -add theta, phase modulation<br>